IBM/z_ansible_collections_samples/z_appliance_control_center/aioptimizer4z_install_ansible/README.md

    - Verify the ACC and SSA LPARs are activated and operational on the HMC
    - Ensure network connectivity to the ACC and SSA LPAR works

-2. **Validate ACC and SSA are Healthy:**
+2. **Validate ACC and SSA Health:**
    - Switch to the directory `ssa_deploy_ansible`.
    - Update the variables in the `env_vars.yaml` file.
    - Run the automated SSA verification playbook ([03_acc_ssa_install_check.yaml](../ssa_deploy_ansible/03_acc_ssa_install_check.yaml)):
      ```bash
      ansible-playbook 03_acc_ssa_install_check.yaml
      ```
-   If both ACC and SSA are healthy and the Spyre cards are working, then it is expected that the above playbook runs without any failures.
+   If both ACC and SSA are healthy and the Spyre cards are working as expected, the above playbook will complete without failure.

 3. **Test ACC UI Login:**
    - Access ACC UI at `https://<ACC_IP>:8081`